Abibubble/ms4-lead-shot-hazard/README.md

 ### Media
-*
+* All media on this site is owned by Lead Shot Hazard&#8482;.
+* As a member of Lead Shot Hazard&#8482;, I own joint rights to use all media and images of the band.

 ### Acknowledgements
 * My mentor, Antonio Rodriguez, at [Code Institute](https://codeinstitute.net/), for continuous helpful feedback and support.
 * [Eve Crabb](https://github.com/evecrabb), for her support through my learning, for being a sounding board for bug fixes, and for being the best boss ever.
 * The team at [Code Institute](https://codeinstitute.net/), for teaching me the necessary skills to create this site.
-* Conor Nye for his continuous support throughout my coding journey.
+* My partner Conor Nye for his continuous support throughout my coding journey.
+* My bandmates in Lead Shot Hazard&#8482;, for giving me the inspiration to create this site.